• Skip to main content

 • Slowly add in the dry ingredients into the wet.
 Stir to combine, but don't over stir.
 Lumps are okay in this batter.
 This dairy free pancake batter is pretty thick.
 If it seems too thick, stir in an extra 1-3 Tablespoons of milk until it is to your liking.
 Pour them on the griddle and cook over medium heat! (steps 7 and 8)

-Stack of dairy free pancakes with syrup and berries.
+Stack of dairy free buttermilk pancakes topped with syrup and berries.

 • When measuring the flour for these pancakes, make sure to stir the flour to aerate it before serving.
 Then spoon the flour into the measuring cup and then level.
 Do not scoop the measuring cup directly into the flour or you may end up with too much flour.